ppereztirador/flyingdrones-fpga/README.md

 * `vivado-demo`: Vivado project and VHDL sources for the PR demo
 * `vitis-demo`: Vitis project and C sources for the PR demo
 * `vivado-onetileline`: Vivado project for processing one line of tiles
+* `test-code`: Python and C code with an implementation of LHE.
+Includes functions to create and display test images, to test the encoding pipeline and to generate the hop look-up table.